helsingborg-stad/pladdra-app/README.md

 ## Creating an Ability

 1. Create a new folder in `Assets/Abilities` with the name of your ability.
+2. Create a new scene in your ability folder.
+3. Add your scene to the build settings.
-2. Add your Ability in `Assets/Settings/Abilities/AbilityList`.
+4. Add your Ability in `Assets/Settings/Abilities/AbilityList`.

 ### Settings